 In 2009 – only 2 short years after our opening – we welcomed 62 children.
 We also joined a Lesley-NAREA study group that culminated in a dialogue with Lella Gandini, one of the leaders in Reggio Emilia.
 Soon after we added a 3-day lunch program, an extended-day program, and Friday Explorers, and formed many new community partnerships.

 We depend on our partnerships for our continued success – most importantly, those with our member parents.
-Parents provide the vital guidance and resources that enable us provide exceptional education opportunities and set ourselves apart.
+Parents provide the vital guidance and resources that enable us to provide exceptional education opportunities and set ourselves apart.